 - What percentage of people with this type of cancer respond to immunotherapy?

 - How often will I receive immunotherapy?
-Can you give me the Consumer Medicine Information for it?

 - How long will I have treatment?